ondemandenv/ondemandenv.github.io/articles/x-ops-railroading-software-architecture.md

 This creates a **"police state"** dynamic where **operational procedures have authority over engineering judgment**[16].
 Engineers become **process followers** rather than **decision makers**, fundamentally altering the **power structure of software development**[16].

+**Real-World Example**: At a major cloud provider, a director joined an *"enablement"* meeting and spoke vaguely about *"resilience and security posture."* Mid-level ops folks clapped and posted quotes in Slack like gospel.
+In parallel, engineering teams were told: *"Move to the new deployment pipeline now.
+We know it's broken.
+Just do it.
+Leadership has committed."* Engineers who resisted or questioned got escalated to HR for being *"uncooperative."* This demonstrates performative loyalty upward and aggressive pressure downward — political theater, not engineering.

 #### The Great Administrative Displacement

 The core problem is **shallow leadership that can't distinguish between engineering and administration**.
 Technical work gets reframed as administrative work: